A Bayesian adaptive enrichment design using aggregate historical data to inform individualized treatment recommendations: Obstructive Sleep Apnea Trial with Historical Borrowing

 We evaluate the operating characteristics of the proposed design through simulation under two biomarker strata, low HB $(X=0)$ and high HB $(X=1)$, where a favorable treatment effect corresponds to a reduction in systolic blood pressure.
-Outcomes are generated from the working model

-so that the treatment effect at biomarker level $x$ is $\gamma(x)=\beta_2+\beta_3 x$.
+Outcomes are generated from the working model $ Y_i = \beta_0 + \beta_1 X_i + \beta_2 \,\mathrm{T}_i + \beta_3 \,\mathrm{T}_i X_i + \varepsilon_i$, $\varepsilon_i \sim \mathcal{N}(0,1)$, so that the treatment effect at biomarker level $x$ is $\gamma(x)=\beta_2+\beta_3 x$.
 We assume equal randomization to PAP and control arms, a 50\% prevalence of high HB, and true parameter values $\beta_0=\beta_1=0$.
 Two data-generating configurations are considered: a null scenario where treatment is ineffective for the entire sample with $(\beta_2,\beta_3)=(0,0)$, and an alternative scenario with $(\beta_2,\beta_3)=(0.47,-0.94)$, under which the high-HB subgroup experiences a clinically meaningful benefit.
 Based on prior OSA trials, the pooled standard deviation of systolic blood pressure is approximately 8.5 mmHg; for interpretability, outcomes and regression coefficients are rescaled so that the marginal standard deviation of $Y_i$ is 1.
 Under this scaling, $(\beta_2,\beta_3)=(0.47,-0.94)$ corresponds on the original scale to a clinically meaningful treatment effect of approximately -4 mmHg in the high-HB subgroup.
 The outcome is centered so that the intercept is zero.

 Historical information from SAVE and ISAAC is incorporated through their reported ATEs of $\hat{\Delta}=(-0.40,\,0.07)$ and associated variances $V_h=(0.597,\,1.538)$, assuming a historical biomarker prevalence of $\mu_X^{\mathrm{hist}}=0.5$.
 Under the current model, the implied historical ATE is $\theta=\beta_2+\mu_X^{\mathrm{hist}}\beta_3$.
 Borrowing follows the NPP framework described in Section~\ref{s:npp}, where each historical dataset contributes a discounted likelihood term $\mathcal{N}(\hat{\delta}_h \mid \theta, V_h)^{a_h}$ with study-specific borrowing weights $a_h \sim \mathrm{Beta}(4,1)$.
 Independent $\mathcal{N}(0,5^2)$ priors are assigned to $(\beta_1,\beta_2,\beta_3)$, and the residual variance follows $\sigma^2 \sim \mathrm{IG}(2,2)$.
 Posterior inference is conducted under two scenarios: a borrowing analysis with $(a_1,a_2)$ estimated from the data, and a no-borrowing analysis with $a_1=a_2=0$.